deepaksood619/deepaksood619.github.io/docs/about-me/ideas/creating-a-business-startup.md

 **Oligopoly**

-An oligopoly is a[market form](https://en.wikipedia.org/wiki/Market_structure) where in a [market](https://en.wikipedia.org/wiki/Market_(economics)) or [industry](https://en.wikipedia.org/wiki/Industry_(economics)) is dominated by a small group of large sellers (oligopolists).
+An oligopoly is a [market form](https://en.wikipedia.org/wiki/Market_structure) where in a [market](https://en.wikipedia.org/wiki/Market_(economics)) or [industry](https://en.wikipedia.org/wiki/Industry_(economics)) is dominated by a small group of large sellers (oligopolists).
 For example, it has been found out that insulin and the electrical industry are highly oligopolist in the US.

 <https://en.wikipedia.org/wiki/Oligopoly>